 As part of our risk management, we buy reinsurance for our own account, which is known as "retrocessional reinsurance."
 The reinsurance we purchase is generally subject to annual renewal.
-From time to time, market conditions have limited or prevented insurers and reinsurers from obtaining retrocessional reinsurance.
-Accordingly, we may not be able to renew our current retrocessional reinsurance arrangements or obtain desired amounts of new or replacement coverage.
-In addition, even if we are able to obtain such retrocessional reinsurance, we may not be able to negotiate terms that we consider appropriate or acceptable from entities with satisfactory creditworthiness or collect on claimed retrocessional coverage.
-This could limit the amount of business we are willing to write, or decrease the protection available to us as a result of large loss events.
+From time to time, market conditions have limited or prevented insurers and reinsurers from obtaining retrocessional reinsurance, which may be the case even when reinsurance market conditions in general are strong.
+Accordingly, we may not be able to renew our current retrocessional reinsurance, we may not be able to negotiate terms that we consider appropriate or acceptable from entities with satisfactory creditworthiness or collect on claimed retrocessional coverage.
+This could limit the amount of business we are willing to write or decrease the protection available to us as a result of large loss events.

 When we purchase reinsurance or retrocessional reinsurance for our own account, the insolvency of any of our reinsurers, or inability or reluctance of any of our reinsurers to make timely payments to us under the terms of our reinsurance agreements could have a material adverse effect on us.
-We have significant reinsurance recoverables associated with the large catastrophe events of 2017 and 2018 and, generally, we believe that the "willingness to pay" of some reinsurers and retrocessionaires is declining.
+We have significant reinsurance recoverables associated with the large catastrophe events of the past several years and, generally, we believe that the "willingness to pay" of some reinsurers and retrocessionaires is declining.
 Therefore, this risk may be more significant to us at present than at many times in the past.
 Complex coverage issues or coverage disputes may impede our ability to collect amounts we believe we are owed.